 For years, organizations have invested in the hotly debated open office trend, swapping cubicles for collaboration areas and redesigning closed-in meeting spaces with glass conference room walls.
-According to proponents, the benefits include significant cost-savings, more flexibility, better collaboration, and a culture of transparency — literally.
+According to proponents, the benefits of glass conference rooms include significant cost-savings, more flexibility, better collaboration, and a culture of transparency — literally.

 Now, in light of the pandemic, there's a renewed interest in the open office conversation as public health authorities, industry experts, and workplace leaders all consider how to safely return to the office.